danieldesira/DanielsConnect4Server/readme.md

 ## Version History
 ### 0.2.2 (Beta - )
-* Integrate Google login call
+* User management through Google SSO
-* Set winner in database
+* Set winner in database and provide win/loss statistics
+* Internal: Installed and configure and `nodemon` as a dev server
+* Internal: Configure and refactor code for improved type safety

 ### 0.2.1 (Beta - 18/07/2023)
 * Applied fix for adaptable.io deployment: Using the `DATABASE_URL` variable that the platform provides fixing DB/SSL error